sunniesnow/sunniesnow/help.md

 - The score and the accuracy is calculated differently.
 - The bad judgement is called *Ok* now, but it depends on the skin.
 - The perfect interval of drag notes are changed to be the same as the bad interval of them.
+- Hitting (instead of swiping over) a drag note will only impose judgement on the drag note itself instead of hitting other notes behind the drag note.
+  This means [`no-early-drag`](#no-early-drag) will not have an effect.
 - Bad judgement does not break the combo.
 - The look of the AP/FC indicator is changed.